 As a result this essentially becomes the holding yard for blog posts that I am writing or will write.
 Seeing as not every post makes it to this stage I do regularly cycle through my blog post ideas and delete those that I no longer feel are relevant or worth writing about.

 Finally, once the post goes from an idea to something I have written I then either attach the document or link to the Google Doc containing it.
 This can be handy if you require that your article is reviewed or proof read prior to publication.
-Plus it helps keep the document in a central place that’s easy to remember.
+This makes it a whole lot easier for your proofreader to access the article.
+Whilst on this topic, have you been looking for ‘proofreaders near me‘?
+Check out Reedsy for a list of highly rated proofreaders offering their services.
+Plus, this also helps keep the document in a central place that’s easy to remember.

 Publish The Blog Post

 Once I have written the blog post and completed the draft I move it to the publish Kanban board.
 This is the holding spot for blog posts that are ready to be published on the Task Pigeon Blog.

 By now I have also linked to or attached images to the task so that I have them ready to insert into the blog post as well.
 For people who work in teams this often is a spot where the blog post is passed off from the content writer to the marketing team itself.